Honors & Awards

 National Scholarship for Graduate Student, Ministry of Education of the People's Republic of China (2015)

 National Encouragement Scholarship, Ministry of Education of the People's Republic of China (2010)

 Boards, Advisory Committees, Professional Organizations

 Associate member, American Association for Cancer Research (2018 - Present)

 Current Research and Scholarly Interests

-The majority of cancer deaths are actually due to spread of the disease to other organs, while the underlying mechanisms are still largely unknown.
-My research focuses on testing whether stem cell populations play a critical role in breast cancer metastasis.
+The majority of cancer deaths are actually due to spread of the disease to other organs.
+My research focuses on understanding the mechanisms of cancer metastasis.